Difference between state integrated schools and charter schools

 Tagged positions may be outlined in the integration agreement.
 Tagged positions require staff to uphold the special character of the school and can make a willingness and ability to participate in religious instruction, a condition of employment.

 State integrated schools are subject to Public Service Act appointment requirements.
-Exceptions in section 28 of the Human Rights Act apply to enable different treatment on the grounds of religious or ethical belief.
+The Human Rights Act allows limited exemptions for special character reasons.

 Not subject to state school collective agreements.

-The charter school sponsor employs all staff and negotiates salary levels and employment conditions.
+The charter school sponsor employs all staff and sets pay and employment conditions.

 A charter school sponsor is not subject to the appointment requirements of the Public Service Act 2020.